highfidelity/hifi-content/marketplaceItems/textToSpeech/README.md

 ## Features
 - TTS now uses Google's TTS API for speech synthesis instead of relying on Windows' TTS engine.
 This means TTS is now available for non-Windows users.
 - You can now select a preferred synthesized voice from a number of high-quality options.
 - TTS is now multilingual!
-Choose a language from a number of languages.
+Choose a language from several languages.
 Your input text will be automatically translated to the target language before being spoken no matter what language you use for the input text.
 - TTS v2.0 supports [SSML](https://cloud.google.com/text-to-speech/docs/ssml) text input! **Press `CTRL + Enter` to send your text input as SSML text** - there is no UI element to send your text input as SSML text.

 # Setup